TomSmeets/tlib2/readme.md

 # Tom's Awesome C Library 2.0 (Not a framework)

+## Usage
+- Use this library by copying only the '.h' files you use into your project, or alternatively add this project as a submodule.
+- When copying files, you could implement a two way sync using 'unison'

+## Rewrite

 Why rewrite?
 - Starting from scratch helps with new approaches.
 - Keep The good ideas, skip the bad ideas